- 2022 may be the year to consider a Roth IRA conversion.

 If you’ve considered a conversion from a traditional IRA to a Roth IRA, now may be the year to take action.
 Understand the key differences between the two IRA options, as well as four common factors to consider before you convert.

 Roth IRA contributions are made with after-tax dollars — and the growth and income that accumulate in the account is generally tax-free upon withdrawal.
 Traditional IRA contributions, which are dependent on the taxpayer’s income level, can be tax-deductible, but all growth and income is tax-deferred until funds are withdrawn from the account.

 Since their creation in 1997, Roth IRAs have grown in popularity as an incredibly tax-efficient retirement planning tool.
 However, if your compensation is above IRS income limits, the only way to access a Roth IRA outside of a company-sponsored retirement plan is to convert from a traditional IRA to a Roth IRA.

 Ask yourself the following four questions to help decide whether a conversion makes sense for you.

 1. Is your income tax rate lower now than when you plan to withdraw the funds?

 From a tax perspective, here’s the simplest thing to remember: only convert if you expect your income tax rate to be higher in the year you plan to withdraw funds than it is today.

-Additionally, many taxpayers have experienced a significant decrease in income this year due to salary reductions, business operating capacity reductions, and job loss and/or business closures.
+Additionally, some taxpayers and business owners may have experienced a decrease in income this year for a variety of economic reasons.
 Consider a Roth IRA conversion if you are in a lower tax bracket this year and expect to return to a higher tax bracket in the future.